Lall-091/sql-docs/docs/t-sql/statements/create-table-azure-sql-data-warehouse.md

  Stores the table as a clustered index with one or more key columns.
 This behavior stores the data by row.
 Use *index_column_name* to specify the name of one or more key columns in the index.
 For more information, see [Rowstore Tables](#rowstore-table-heap-or-clustered-index).

  `LOCATION = USER_DB`
  This option is deprecated.
-It's syntactically accepted, but no longer required and no longer affects behavior.
+It's valid syntax but no longer required and no longer affects behavior.

 <a id="TableDistributionOptions"></a>